-2017 national Resilient Australia Awards finalists announced
+Finalists announced for the 2017 Resilient Australia Awards

 An animal welfare initiative, state fire services, local councils, primary schools and a family affected by Tropical Cyclone Debbie are among the eight finalists shortlisted for the 2017 national Resilient Australia Awards (RAA), managed by the Australian Institute for Disaster Resilience (AIDR) and sponsored by the Australian Government Attorney-General’s Department.